ngangchill/laravel-messenger/readme.md

 Add the service provider to `config/app.php` under `providers`:

     'providers' => [
-        Cmgmyr\Messenger\MessengerServiceProvider::class,
+        yukkomeister\Messenger\MessengerServiceProvider::class,
     ]

 Publish Assets

-    php artisan vendor:publish --provider="Cmgmyr\Messenger\MessengerServiceProvider"
+    php artisan vendor:publish --provider="yukkomeister\Messenger\MessengerServiceProvider"

 Update config file to reference your User Model:

     config/messenger.php

 Create a `users` table if you do not have one already.
-If you need one, simply use [this example](https://github.com/cmgmyr/laravel-messenger/tree/master/src/Cmgmyr/Messenger/examples/create_users_table.php) as a starting point, then migrate.
+If you need one, simply use [this example](https://github.com/yukkomeister/laravel-messenger/tree/master/src/yukkomeister/Messenger/examples/create_users_table.php) as a starting point, then migrate.

 **(Optional)** Define names of database tables in package config file if you don't want to use default ones: